 Author: Max Rothery, VP Community at Finimize

-The retail investor activity was booming in January 2021.
-Over 1 million people a day were downloading fee-free trading apps, and 75% of those were just Robinhood.
-And get this: a quarter of all equity trades on the stock market were made by retail investors.
+Retail investor activity was booming back in January 2021, and it got me thinking.
+Over one million people a day were downloading fee-free trading apps, and 75% of those were just Robinhood.
+And get this: a quarter of all trades on the stock market were made by retail investors.

-I became obsessed with how those people were making investing decisions.
-I’d spent 3 years at Finimize discussing how we could give people the confidence they need to invest.
-All of a sudden, I was seeing millions of people make investing decisions – with confidence – in minutes.
+I’d spent three years at Finimize discussing how we could give folk the confidence they need to invest.
+And all of a sudden, I was seeing millions of retail investors making decisions, with confidence, in minutes.

 The world of investing had changed.
 I wanted to understand the new behaviors that came with it, so I sat down with hundreds – and surveyed thousands – of our million-strong retail investing community.
 Here’s what I found out.

+The folk I spoke to sit somewhere between complete beginners and professional investors: they know they should be investing, but they don’t have the time to do detailed research and analysis.
+(Or more accurately, they haven’t found the right service to do it for them.)
 Every investor I spoke to followed the same three phases: discovery, research, and execution.
-The folk I spoke to sit somewhere between complete beginners and professional investors: they know they should be investing, but they don’t have the time to do detailed research and analysis.
-Or more accurately, they haven’t found the right service to do it for them.

 Phase 1: Discovery

 Idea discovery is passive for most retail investors.
 They typically curate their “information diet”, a stream of information they can scan through as part of their morning routine – from the news, social media, newsletters, and friends.
-The more sophisticated the investor, the more curated their information feed is.
-If this sparks an idea, it’ll trigger the research phase.
+The more sophisticated the investor, the more curated their information feed.
+If the feed sparks an idea, that’ll trigger the research phase.

 Phase 2: Research

 Modern investors do lazy research.
-They’d head to Google, often transitioning from mobile device to web.
-They’d search: “is X a good investment”.
-They’ll pull up five to ten different tabs across blogs, free articles on Bloomberg, and opinions on Seeking Alpha.
+They head to Google, often transitioning from a mobile device to the web.
+They search: “is X a good investment?”, and pull up five to ten different tabs across blogs, free Bloomberg articles, and Seeking Alpha opinions.

-Most of our community knew financial data was important, so they might head to Yahoo Finance or Google Finance to check out the figures.
+Most of our community knows that financial data's important, and they might head to Yahoo or Google Finance to check out the figures.
 But time and time again, I’d see them look at a page of numbers with no idea what they really meant.
-Even those that knew exactly which metric they were looking for, they still wouldn’t know whether, say, a PE Ratio of 12 is good or not.
+As for those who knew exactly which metric they were looking for, well, they still weren't sure whether a P/E ratio of 12 is good enough.
 I asked one member why they did it: “Because I feel like I should, so it makes me feel like I’ve at least done some research”.

-94% of the people we surveyed said they validated their investing ideas with their peers.
-In fact, we found that people put as much weight on the opinions of their peers as they would in a report they read by an analyst.
-That's down to how we build conviction in our decisions: no single accurate source dictates where we put our money, rather it’s typically an accumulation of proof points – each with equal value.
-It could be something that’s trending in the news, a product you keep spotting in your daily life, a positive piece of analysis, or a friend's positive experience with the stock.
+94% of those surveyed said they validated investing ideas with others, and they seem to put as much weight on their peers' opinions as they would in an analyst's report.
+That speaks to the way we build conviction in our decisions: no single source dictates where we put our money, it’s typically a collection of proof points instead.
+That can be anything: something that's trending in the news, a product you keep spotting in your daily life, an encouraging piece of analysis, or a friend's positive experience with the stock.

-Some would make notes during this process, to capture interesting analyst opinions, record key data points or remember the big news they should watch.
-A tiny percentage had a decent way to store those notes, and the vast majority kept a mash of Apple notes, paper, and emails.
-A handful could even find the fruits of their research labor.
-Only a few sophisticated investors would curate and tag their notes and articles around a theme, and the process was pretty inefficient for the rest.
+Some would make notes during this process to capture interesting analyst opinions, key data points, or major news.
+A tiny percentage had a decent way to store those notes, sure, but the vast majority kept a mash of Apple notes, paper, and emails.
+A handful couldn't even find the fruits of their research labor.

-A watchlist ought to be the place you head before you make your monthly investment: it’s a list of curated stocks that you’re researching while you wait for the right entry point, and it can help you build a better picture of how the stock performs relative to the markets and its peers.
-For most time-poor investors, watchlists are just a graveyard of stock ideas they once had with no correlation to each other.
-Keep that up for a few weeks, and you end up with nothing but a mess.
+A watchlist is a list of curated stocks you’re researching while you wait for the right entry point, and it can help you build a better picture of how the stock performs relative to the markets and its peers.
+For some, a watchlist is the first place they check before they make an investment decision.
+But for most time-poor investors, watchlists are just a graveyard of stock ideas they once had with no correlation to each other.

 Phase 3: Execution

-Execution in markets with developed financial infrastructure is the smoothest part of the journey.
-Fee-free trading apps have made it cheap, fast, and frictionless to buy a stock.
-The interesting part is that retail investors have become platform agnostic.
-Most have 3 to 5 apps they use to buy stocks, and whichever offers the broadest coverage and the easiest user interface for the cheapest price will normally win.
+Executing trades in markets (with developed financial infrastructure) is the smoothest part of the journey.
+Fee-free trading apps have made it cheap, fast, and frictionless to buy stock – and retail investors have become platform-agnostic.
+Most have three to five apps they use to buy stocks, and whichever offers the broadest coverage and the easiest user interface for the cheapest price will normally win.

-The decision to invest typically hits after they’ve got their paycheck and paid their bills.
-Some beautifully curated notes and watchlists would add real value to an investment decision, but folk usually end up simply more susceptible around this time depending on what we’re reading or what’s being discussed.
+The decision to invest typically hits after they’ve got their pay-check and paid their bills.
+Some beautifully curated notes and watchlists would add real value to an investment decision, but folk usually just end up more easily influenced around this time.

 What does this mean for the wealth industry?

-At Finimize we believe in empowering, which means building around our member’s behaviors – not trying to change them.
-I discovered that the current modern investor’s decision-making process is highly fragmented, and to truly democratize investing for everyone, we need to go beyond just democratizing access to the tools.
-We need to democratize investing information, and the quality of that experience needs to be designed with the modern consumer in mind.
+At Finimize we believe in empowering: that means building around our members' behaviors, not trying to change them.
+I discovered that the current modern investor's decision-making process is highly fragmented – and to truly democratize investing for everyone, we need to go beyond the platforms and tools.
+We need to turn our attention to investing information, and the quality of that experience should be designed with the modern consumer in mind.
 Just imagine what difference it would make to modern investors if researching your next investments was as convenient as curating a playlist on Spotify.
-This is an opportunity prime for every brand in the wealth-building industry to seize.
+To me, this is an opportunity prime for every brand in the wealth-building industry to seize.

 Keen on partnering with Finimize?

 Finimize is a financial insights platform that supports the most engaged retail investor community in the world.
-We’ve helped more than 250 brands from Fintech disruptors to traditional Financial services brands with growth and engagement.
+We’ve helped more than 250 brands with growth and engagement, from fintech disruptors to traditional financial services brands.
 Get in touch here.